Hyponychium is the skin-free edge of the nails. It is located at the distal end of the nail bed, just below the fingertips.

 Some people don’t like the appearance of their Hyponychium.
 It can be overgrown and become too thick, making it painful to trim their nails.

-In this article we will discuss the possible causes of overgrown Hyponychium of the skin under the fingernails and their treatment.
+This article will discuss the possible causes of overgrown Hyponychium of the skin under the fingernails and their treatment.

-A specialist can can determine the cause, and will consider any other symptoms and your general nail care habits.
+A specialist can determine the cause and will consider any other symptoms and your general nail care habits.

-Pterygium Inversum Unguis (PIU): PIU occurs when hyponychium attaches to the underside of the nail where it normally grows.
-Although it is a rare condition, PUI is a common cause of skin overgrowth under the fingernail.
+Pterygium Inversum Unguis (PIU): PIU occurs when hyponychium attaches to the underside of the nail where it usually grows.
+Although rare, PUI is a common cause of skin overgrowth under the fingernail.

-It is described as ‘rare nail abnormality in which the distal nail bed adheres to the ventral surface of the nail plate, with obliteration of the distal groove‘.
-PIU occurs in diseases such as leprosy, subungual exostosis (bony overgrowth of the fingertips), systemic sclerosis, neurofibromatosis (tumours of the nerve tissue) and stroke.
+It is described as a ‘rare nail abnormality in which the distal nail bed adheres to the ventral surface of the nail plate, with obliteration of the distal groove‘.
+PIU occurs in diseases such as leprosy, subungual exostosis (bony overgrowth of the fingertips), systemic sclerosis, neurofibromatosis (nerve tissue tumors), and stroke.

-Acquired PIU can also form in connection with injuries or trauma, nail contact dermatitis, frequent gel manicures, permanent acrylic nails, the use of nail hardeners and nail bites.
+Acquired PIU can also form with injuries or trauma, nail contact dermatitis, frequent gel manicures, permanent acrylic nails, nail hardeners, and nail bites.

 Psoriasis: Psoriasis is a skin disease in which skin cells grow too fast.
 It can affect any part of the body, including the nails.
 Psoriasis can affect many parts of the nail.

-The fungus thickens nails, skin tissue.
-The skin under the nails looks thick, discoloured and can cause a separation from the nail bed.
+The fungus thickens nails skin tissue.
+The skin under the nails looks thick and discolored and can cause a separation from the nail bed.